Best 500 Series Compressor picks by our Audio Engineer 2025

 Best 500 Series Compressor Selection Methodology

-For this edition we looked at all the 500 Series Compressors available from major American online retailers and short-listed 24 of the most popular outboard gear compressors for detailed analysis.
-We then examined over 530 relevant ratings and reviews from users and experts as well as forum discussions to get the data we processed with the Gearank Algorithm to produce rating scores out of 100 for each one.
-We then selected the highest rated compressors in each category above to recommend.
-For more information about our methods see How Gearank Works.
+For this edition, we looked at every best 500 Series Compressor available from major American online retailers.
+This resulted in a shortlist of 24 of the most popular outboard gear compressors for detailed analysis.
+Over 550 relevant ratings and reviews from users and experts were gathered, as well as forum discussions, to get the data we processed with the Gearank Algorithm to produce rating scores out of 100 for each one.
+Then, we selected the compressors in each category above that were the highest rated to recommend.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors